Obsessive Compulsive Disorder

 Advice for breaking the cycle

 Individuals with OCD can try self-control methods to help ease their anxieties.
-Test yourself so that when you experience obsessions or urges, you can shift your behavior to something other than the desired compulsion.
+Test yourself so that when you experience obsessions or urges, you can shift your behaviour to something other than the desired compulsion.

 Examples of self-control methods include: